-On behalf of the Board of Directors and our passionate associates around the globe, thank you for your support and commitment to Marriott Vacations Worldwide.
+On behalf of the Board of Directors and our resilient associates around the globe, thank you for supporting Marriott Vacations Worldwide.
+Our shared purpose means even more now: to help people enjoy fulfilling lives through vacations.

-Bill Shaw
+Rill Shaw

 Chairman of the Board